 Providing ministries for communities

 Providing ministry to the huge variety of parishes around Scotland is no easy task.
-The Church of Scotland is required by constitution to provide the 'ordinances of religion' to every part of the country, and it has achieved this successfully by dividing the country into parishes which each have a parish minister, who may have responsibility for a single parish or for two or more neighbouring parishes.
+The Church of Scotland is required by constitution to provide the "ordinances of religion" to every part of the country, and it has achieved this successfully by dividing the country into parishes.
+Each parish has a minister, who may have responsibility for a single parish or for two or more neighbouring parishes.

 Matching ministries to parish needs